Comments after EU leaders' summit

 "I think that we should talk about growsterity, which means austerity measures to really change confidence and at the same time to have measures to strengthen growth.

-"For instance, lowering some taxes and doing some structural reforms, especially in the labour market."
+"For instance, lowering some taxes and doing some structural reforms, especially in the labor market."

 BELGIAN PRIME MINISTER ELIO DI RUPO